What Humans Can Actually Eat | Part II

 The mechanism is straightforward.
 Protein metabolism generates ammonia.
 The liver converts ammonia to urea for excretion.
 This system has capacity limits.
 Push beyond roughly 35–40% of calories from protein, and ammonia accumulates faster than the liver can clear it.
 The result is hyperammonemia, with symptoms ranging from discomfort to death.

-This isn’t theoretical.
 Vilhjalmur Stefansson, who lived among the Inuit, described parties of men dying surrounded by fresh game, purely from eating too much lean meat.
 The Inuit themselves knew this.
 They prioritized fatty organs and discarded lean muscle for their dogs.

-The implication is immediate: if your ancestors survived primarily on animal foods, they needed fat.
+If your ancestors survived primarily on animal foods, they needed fat.
 Not as preference.
 As biochemical necessity.

 When isotopic data shows our ancestors at apex predator trophic levels, consuming large quantities of animal foods, we can deduce the macronutrient distribution without dietary records.
-High animal intake plus protein ceiling equals fat-centric diet.
+High animal intake plus protein ceiling equals a fat-centric diet.
 The math isn’t optional.

 Essential vs. Non-Essential

 The body requires certain fatty acids it cannot synthesize: omega-3s like EPA and DHA, omega-6s like linoleic acid.
 Without dietary fat, you develop deficiency diseases.
-The body requires certain amino acids it cannot synthesize, the nine essential amino acids.
+The body requires certain amino acids it cannot synthesize: the nine essential amino acids.
 Without dietary protein, you die.

 But there is no such thing as an essential carbohydrate.